YellowOnion/steam-runtime-tools/README.md

     dcmd cp ../build-area/libcapsule_0.20180430.0-0co1.dsc .

-To make the built version compatible with older systems, you will need a Debian 8 'jessie' chroot with some extra packages.
+To make the built version compatible with older systems, you will need a Debian 8 'jessie' environment with some extra packages.
 SteamOS 2 'brewmaster' is not suitable, because its amd64 and i386 linux-libc-dev packages are not co-installable.

+The simplest way is to do the build in a Debian 8 'jessie' container:

+    make sysroot=/

-The build also needs `bubblewrap`.
-To make the relocatable installation, by default it relies on [debos][] and [qemu-system-x86_64][qemu].
-If you have that, you can just run:
+Alternatively, you can use `bubblewrap` to enter a sysroot prepared using [debos][] and [qemu-system-x86_64][qemu].
+If you have all those, you can just run:

     make